 (iv) have no Interconnection Queue Position but have executed a GIA or requested that an unexecuted GIA be filed with FERC.

-For purposes of determining necessary Interconnection Facilities and Network Upgrades, the DISIS shall use the level of Interconnection Service requested by Interconnection Customers in the Cluster, except where the Transmission Provider otherwise determines that it must study the full Generating Facility Capacity due to safety or reliability concerns.
+For purposes of determining necessary Interconnection Facilities and Network Upgrades, the DISIS and PSIS shall use the level of Interconnection Service requested by Interconnection Customers, except where the Transmission Provider otherwise determines that it must study the full Generating Facility Capacity due to safety or reliability concerns.

-The DISIS shall evaluate the use of static synchronous compensators, static VAR compensators, advanced power flow control devices, transmission switching, synchronous condensers, voltage source converters, advanced conductors, and tower lifting.
+The DISIS and PSIS shall evaluate the use of static synchronous compensators, static VAR compensators, advanced power flow control devices, transmission switching, synchronous condensers, voltage source converters, advanced conductors, and tower lifting.
 Transmission Provider shall evaluate each identified alternative transmission technology and determine whether the above technologies should be used, consistent with Good Utility Practice, Applicable Reliability Standards, and other Applicable Laws and Regulations.
-Transmission Provider shall include an explanation of the results of Transmission Provider’s evaluation for each technology in either the DISIS Phase One or DISIS Phase Two results as applicable based on technology type.
+Transmission Provider shall include an explanation of the results of Transmission Provider’s evaluation for each technology in either the DISIS Phase One or DISIS Phase Two or PSIS results as applicable based on technology type.

 8.4.2 The Definitive Interconnection System Impact Study will be conducted in two phases.
 DISIS Phase One will consist of a power flow analysis and calculation of the short-circuit ratio.
 DISIS Phase Two will consist of a Short Circuit Ratio and Critical Clearing Time (“SCRCCT”) screening, a short circuit analysis and a stability analysis, taking into account the impact on the power flow analysis of any requests withdrawn after the DISIS Phase One.
+The Priority System Impact Study will be conducted in one phase consisting of all analyses included in DISIS Phase One and DISIS Phase Two.
 When the SCRCCT screening indicates possible inverter instability due to an Interconnection Request, an EMT Study will be performed commencing not less than fifteen (15) months prior to the inverter-based resource Commercial Operation Date.
-For NRIS requests, DISIS Phase Two will identify a set of Creditable Upgrades that might be impacted by a subsequent request to designate the resource as a Network Resource pursuant to Section 30.2.2 of this Tariff and an estimate of the revenue credits that might be due pursuant to Attachment Z2 of this Tariff if the resource were to be designated and is not deemed to be guaranteed.
-Each phase of the Definitive Interconnection System Impact Study will state the assumptions upon which it is based; state the results of the analyses; and provide the requirements or potential impediments to providing the requested interconnection service, including a preliminary indication of the cost and length of time that would be necessary to correct any problems identified in those analyses and implement the interconnection.
-For purposes of determining necessary Interconnection Facilities and Network Upgrades, the Definitive Interconnection System Impact Study shall consider the level of Interconnection Service requested by the Interconnection Customer, unless otherwise required to study the full Generating Facility Capacity due to safety or reliability concerns.
-Each phase of the Definitive Interconnection System Impact Study will provide a list of facilities that are required as a result of the Interconnection Request and a non-binding good faith estimate of cost responsibility (+/-30% accuracy) and a non-binding good faith estimated time to construct.
-The DISIS Phase One and DISIS Phase Two reports will also indicate whether the Interconnection Request is responsible for a portion of the cost of a portfolio of JTIQ Upgrades, and if so, will also indicate (i) the estimated portion of cost assigned to the Interconnection Request for the JTIQ Upgrades, and (ii) whether the service will be delayed or limited prior to completion of one or more JTIQ Upgrades.
+For NRIS requests, the PSIS and DISIS Phase Two will identify a set of Creditable Upgrades that might be impacted by a subsequent request to designate the resource as a Network Resource pursuant to Section 30.2.2 of this Tariff and an estimate of the revenue credits that might be due pursuant to Attachment Z2 of this Tariff if the resource were to be designated and is not deemed to be guaranteed.
+The PSIS and each phase of the DISIS will state the assumptions upon which it is based; state the results of the analyses; and provide the requirements or potential impediments to providing the requested interconnection service, including a preliminary indication of the cost and length of time that would be necessary to correct any problems identified in those analyses and implement the interconnection.
+For purposes of determining necessary Interconnection Facilities and Network Upgrades, the DISIS and PSIS shall consider the level of Interconnection Service requested by the Interconnection Customer, unless otherwise required to study the full Generating Facility Capacity due to safety or reliability concerns.
+The PSIS and each phase of the DISIS will provide a list of facilities that are required as a result of the Interconnection Request and a non-binding good faith estimate of cost responsibility (+/-30% accuracy) and a non-binding good faith estimated time to construct.
+The DISIS Phase One and DISIS Phase Two, and PSIS reports will also indicate whether the Interconnection Request is responsible for a portion of the cost of a portfolio of JTIQ Upgrades, and if so, will also indicate (i) the estimated portion of cost assigned to the Interconnection Request for the JTIQ Upgrades, and (ii) whether the service will be delayed or limited prior to completion of one or more JTIQ Upgrades.